 - What do you expect?
 If you expect to go from eating McDonald's twice a day to thriving on a gluten-free, all-natural, vegetarian diet, chances are good that you'll crash hard when you realize how tough weaning yourself off processed foods can be.
+If you expect to get everything you need for snacks and meals all week long without making a shopping list, chances are, you'll pick up less produce and more junk.
 The less junk you eat, the better you feel, but sugars and processed food additives have an effect on brain chemistry that makes quitting them tough.
 Be realistic about where you're starting and where you hope to end up.
 That way, bumps in the road won't throw you off track!

 Want more from Beyond Diet?